Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions: Proof of Lemma

-{\it Proof.} All chords $(a,b) \in \R^2_+,$ $a<b$, which can occur in some configuration from $\nabla_j$ belong to the $\sqrt{2}/(1-\varepsilon)$-neighbourhood of the point $Z \in \R^2_+$, therefore the left-hand point $a_k$ of one of these $n$ chords cannot coincide with the right-hand point $b_l$ of some other one.
-Hence, if a configuration $\gamma \in \nabla_j$ is resonant, then any closed chain of its chords defining a resonance consists of an even number of chords, and the closed sequence of segments in $\R^2_+$ connecting them consists of strictly alternating horizontal and vertical segments.
+{\it Proof.} All chords $(a,b) \in \R^2_+,$ $a<b$, which can occur in some configuration from $\nabla_j$, belong to the $\sqrt{2}/(1-\varepsilon)$-neighborhood of the point $Z \in \R^2_+$, therefore the left-hand point $a_k$ of either of these $n$ chords cannot coincide with the right-hand point $b_l$ of some other chord.
+Hence, if some configuration $\Gamma \in \nabla_j$ contains a resonance, then any closed chain of its chords defining this resonance consists of an even number of chords $(a_i, b_i) \in \R^2_+$, such that the closed sequence of segments connecting these chords consists of strictly alternating horizontal and vertical segments.

-\begin{definition} \rm For any positive $\delta$, a segment in $\R^2$ is called {\it $\delta$-horizontal} (respectively, {\it $\delta$-vertical}) if the tangent of the angle between this segment and the horizontal (respectively, vertical) direction belongs to the interval $[0,\delta)$.
+\begin{definition} \rm For any positive $\delta$, a segment in $\R^2$ is called {\it $\delta$-horizontal} (respectively, {\it $\delta$-vertical}) if the tangent of the angle between this segment and a horizontal (respectively, vertical) line belongs to the interval $[0,\delta)$.
 A $n$-configuration in $\R^2$ is $\delta$-{\it resonant} if there exists a closed chain of strictly alternating $\delta$-vertical and $\delta$-horizontal segments in $\R^2$ such that the endpoints of any of its segments belong to our configuration. \end{definition}